ejrh/cpu/README.md

   * `SV` is a small value
   * `BV` is a big value

+This table shows the opcode, name, parameters, and stages for each operation.

     0   Skip       - - -     IF, IA
     1   Load       T S SV    IF, RL, ML, RS, IA
     2   Store      S T SV    IF, RL, MS, IA